-- has notified or will notify OLAF of changes that will have to be made to Exhibits C-I, C-II, C-III, and C-IV to reflect markets in which Phillip Morris International had changed its distribution system from selling to a single first purchaser to selling to multiple first purchasers or vice versa; certain changes resulting from Philip Morris International's entry into new markets and its exit from some existing markets; modifications to its pack and carton labeling in existing markets; and exemptions sought by Philip Morris International for certain Cigarettes in certain markets; - maintains a First Purchaser Database that is searchable by customer order or Master Case barcode number for all Tier I, Tier II (including Third Party Manufacturers), and Tier III Markets listed in Exhibits C-II, C-III, and C-IV of the Tracking and Tracing Protocols which contains the product information specified in Protocol 3.03(a)(i)-(vi); - maintains the electronic records created in the First Purchaser Database, as well as additional records necessary to identify the sales price and the Intended Market of Retail Sale; and - has enabled the functionality that provides the Relevant Administrations with automated Query-Only Access to the data in the First Purchaser Database.
+- has experienced, in the Russia domestic market, a failure of scanning devices at a new warehouse due to harsh winter weather conditions, which resulted in subsequent data loss for 10,334 Master Cases.
+The processes and training are being reviewed prior to the next winter period.
+This failure to scan to the single First Purchaser does not impede Philip Morris International's second layer scanning capabilities; - has shipped, in the Turkey domestic market, 2,001 Master Cases without scanning, primarily due to product returns that could not be subsequently scanned when resold; - has implemented a new scanning system in the Ukraine domestic market.
+During the transition to the new system, three deliveries to the single First Purchaser were not properly scanned, resulting in a data loss of 563 Master Cases, which failure to scan to the single First Purchaser does not impede Philip Morris International's second layer scanning capabilities; - has notified OLAF of changes that have been made to Exhibits C-I to reflect markets in which Phillip Morris International had changed its distribution system from selling to a single First Purchaser to selling to multiple First Purchasers or vice versa; certain changes resulting from Philip Morris International's entry into new markets and its exit from some existing markets; modifications to its pack and carton labeling in existing markets; and exemptions sought by Philip Morris International for certain Cigarettes in certain markets; - maintains a First Purchaser Database that is searchable by customer order or Master Case barcode number for all Tier I, Tier II (including Third Party Manufacturers), and Tier III Markets listed in Exhibits C-II, C-III, and C-IV of the Tracking and Tracing Protocols which contains the product information specified in Protocol 3.03(a)(i)-(vi); - maintains the electronic records created in the First Purchaser Database, as well as additional records necessary to identify the sales price and the Intended Market of Retail Sale; and - has enabled the functionality that provides the Relevant Administrations with automated Query-Only Access to the data in the First Purchaser Database.